Yesterday, Oliver woke up with red spots all over his body.

 the virus is very contagious.

-I checked Nicholas out from school as fast as I could,
+I checked Nicholas out of school as fast as I could,

 and raced back to the office.